Shaheen Bagh shooter Kapil Baisala AAP member: Delhi Police

 Police arrest man who fired bullets at Shaheen Bagh

-0n February 1, man had resorted to aerial firing with bullets in Shaheen Bagh in Delhi.
+0n February 1, the man had resorted to aerial firing with bullets in Shaheen Bagh in Delhi.
 Police immediately overpowered and caught him.
 Later he sent into police custody.

-The incident took place two days after a man brandished a gun at a group of students near Jamia area in Delhi.
+The incident took place two days after a man brandished a gun at a group of students near the Jamia area in Delhi.

 Earlier, the Election Commission on Sunday shunted out Delhi's southeast DCP Chinmoy Biswal, citing the "ongoing situation" in the area that saw incidents of firing at Shaheen Bagh and Jamia Nagar.